Reducing Docker Image Size for Frontend Containers: Production-First Optimization Guide

 Pin base images using SHA-256 digests to prevent upstream drift.
 Maintain fallback Dockerfile tags for rapid regression rollbacks.
 Run integration smoke tests against the optimized image before pushing to the registry.

 Document environment variable parity across development, staging, and production.
-Automate image diff validation within pre-deploy CI gates.
-This ensures configuration drift does not bypass size optimizations.
+Automate image diff validation within pre-deploy CI gates to ensure configuration drift does not bypass size optimizations.

 Performance Trade-offs & CI/CD Integration